FudgeShmelo/C-Painter/README.md

 # C#-Painter
 C# Painter with shapes and colors <br />
-First download the entire folder
-In order to open the painter you need to go inside obj folder and open the .exe file
+In order to open the painter you need to go inside obj folder and open the "Csharp_project_Hagasha.exe" file